marton-nagy-marton/de1_hws_assignments/Term1/README.md

 * maintains ETLs up-to-date,
 * and creates views (data mart) based on the data warehouses to provide to for answering the analytical questions.

+[`views_chart_generator.py`](views_chart_generator.py): This script connects to the local MySQL server, extracts the views from the `spotify` database to Pandas dataframes and creates charts/tables for each analytical question.
+> [!Note]
+> This charting code stemmed from my need to practice charting for one of my other courses, so this is not an integral part of my term project.
+However, as I used the `spotify` dataset, I decided to include this script and the resulting charts in my project here as well.

 ## Data
 ### Sources